-4m, a cross-fall of no greater than 5%, and a longitudinal gradient of no greater than 25%: to, and around, each building and other roofed structure; and to each fire fighting water supply extraction point.
-Note - The meaning of the terms classified vegetation and low threat vegetation as well as the method of calculating the bushfire attack level are as described in Australian Standard AS 3959 PO81 AO81 Development and associated driveways and access A length of driveway: to a road does not exceed 100m between the most a. avoid potential for entrapment during a bushfire; distant part of a building used for any purpose other than storage and the nearest part of a public road; ensure safe and effective access for emergency b. has a maximum gradient no greater than 12.5%; b. services during a bushfire; enable safe evacuation for occupants of a site C. have a minimum width of 3.5m; C. during a bushfire. d. accommodate turning areas for fire fighting appliances in accordance with Qld Fire and Emergency Services' Fire Hydrant and Vehicle Access Guideline.
-AO82 PO82 Development provides an adequate water supply for a reticulated water supply is provided by a fire-fighting purposes. distributer retailer for the area or: b. where not connected to a reticulated water supply. on-site fire fighting water storage containing not less than 10 000 litres (tanks with fire brigade tank fittings, swimming pools) is located within 10m of buildings and structures.
-C. Where a swimming pool is the nominated on-site fire fighting water storage source, vehicle access is provided to within 3m of that water storage source.
-Where a tank is the nominated on-site fire fighting water storage source, it includes: i. a hardstand area allowing medium rigid vehicles (15 tonne fire appliance) access within 6m of the tank; fire brigade tank fittings, comprising 50mm ball valve and male camlock coupling and, if underground, an access hole of 200mm (minimum) to accommodate suction lines.
-PO83 AO83 Development: Development does not involve the manufacture or storage of hazardous chemicals.
+A length of driveway:

+- to a road does not exceed 100m between the most a. distant part of a building used for any purpose other than storage and the nearest part of a public road; - has a maximum gradient no greater than 12.5%; b. - C. have a minimum width of 3.5m; - accommodate turning areas for fire fighting appliances in accordance with Qld Fire and Emergency Services' Fire Hydrant and Vehicle Access Guideline.

+Development provides an adequate water supply for fire-fighting purposes.

+- a reticulated water supply is provided by a a. distributer retailer for the area or; - b. where not connected to a reticulated water supply, on-site fire fighting water storage containing not less than 10 000 litres (tanks with fire brigade tank fittings, swimming pools) is located within 10m of buildings and structures. - Where a swimming pool is the nominated on-site fire fighting water storage source, vehicle access is provided to within 3m of that water storage source. - Where a tank is the nominated on-site fire fighting water storage source, it includes: - i. a hardstand area allowing medium rigid vehicles (15 tonne fire appliance) access within 6m of the tank; - fire brigade tank fittings, comprising 50mm ball valve and male camlock coupling and, if underground, an access hole of 200mm (minimum) to accommodate suction lines.

-- does not present unacceptable risk to people or a. environment due to the impact of bushfire on dangerous goods or combustible liquids; - b. does not present danger or difficulty to emergency services for emergency response or evacuation.
+- does not present unacceptable risk to people or a. environment due to the impact of bushfire on dangerous goods or combustible liquids; - does not present danger or difficulty to emergency b. services for emergency response or evacuation.